 Institutional agreements articulate and clarify working terms agreed upon by both parties to carry out a number of activities on a cooperative basis.
-Agreements that are clear and cover the important elements of cooperation are a great benefit both to Carleton University and the individuals responsible for carrying out the terms of the agreement.
+Agreements that are clear and cover the important elements of cooperation are a great benefit both to Carleton University and to the individuals responsible for carrying out the terms of the agreement.

 Student Exchange Partnerships

-Request an International Agreement
+Request an International Cooperative Agreement or MOU

 Types of Agreements